ashwinikumar-sa/graviton-multiarch-workshop/README.md

 # How to access the workshop in an AWS event
 * Please click on this event URL (Right click and open in new tab) - https://dashboard.eventengine.run/login
-* Enter the event hash (12 or 16 digit).
+* Enter the event hash (12 or 16 digit event hash to be provided by us).
 All the participants to use the same Hash code and click Accept Terms and Login.
 ```diff
 - Please do not share the Hash code outside the event as we have limited AWS accounts created for this event
 ```